maschmann/php-ansible/README.md

 Composer install: ```docker exec -u <YOUR_UID> -w /var/php-ansible -it php-ansible composer install```

-You can run code or the tests within the container: ```docker exec -u <YOUR_UID> -w /var/php-ansible -it php-ansible php ./vendor/bin/phpunit -c phpunit-10.xml.dist --testdox```
+You can run code or the tests within the container: ```docker exec -u <YOUR_UID> -w /var/php-ansible -it php-ansible php ./vendor/bin/phpunit --testdox```

 ## Thank you for your contributions!